andreasmhallberg/readingnotes/Deutsch, 2001. Syntactic and Semantic Factors in Processing Gender Agreement in Hebrew.md

 - 2 by 2: gender/animacy.
 204

 - Stimulus
   - predicate always adjacent to subject.
 207
   - 104 sentences.
 Two blocks with pause between.
   - different randomization order for each participant.
   - 25% followed by comprehension question.
+[No report on ansers.]
 208
   - each trial start with fixation point where sentence start will appear.
 Verifies calibration.

 - Data filtering 209
   - Only fixations between 140 and 800 ms included.